-“The government’s refusal to treat these ministries as ‘religious employers’ is senseless,” said Mark Rienzi, Senior Counsel for the Becket Fund for Religious Liberty.
+“The government’s refusal to treat these ministries as ‘religious employers’ is senseless,” said Mark Rienzi, Senior Counsel for Becket.
 “These people spend their lives teaching and preaching their religious faith—if they do not qualify as ‘religious employers,’ the government needs to get a new definition.”

 The lawsuit is brought by Reaching Souls, Truett-McConnell, and GuideStone on behalf of all of the religious groups that participate in GuideStone’s health benefits plan and are not exempt from the government mandate to cover emergency contraceptives.

 “The very purpose of the GuideStone plan is to provide ministry organizations with employee health benefits according to Biblical principles,” said O.S.
 Hawkins, GuideStone’s President and Chief Executive Officer.
 “The government shouldn’t prohibit us from continuing in that ministry.”

 The government allows exemptions from the mandate for churches and certain other religious ministry groups, but Reaching Souls and Truett-McConnell do not qualify because they do not fall within a narrow tax law category of ministries that are “integrated auxiliaries” of a church.